For more information contact:

 |State of Washington Agencies (except WSU)||2|

 |Other foreign, state, or local governments||3|

 The vendor department must maintain a written record (subsidiary ledger) of outstanding receivables.
 This ledger is to be maintained and updated on an open-item basis, i.e., an entry must be included for each outstanding amount due.
-NOTE: myWSU provides this ledger for user departments.

 The vendor department record must include the following information for each receivable: